 In my last video, which this is a response to by the way, I said that "Oh, I should probably get to..., to get back to reading more Hegel because I haven't read enough."
 So, does that sound like I'm pretending to be an authority, like I'm some..., somehow infallible?
 [Garbled noise.]
 I'm like "You know this is my understanding.
 I'm not really sure because I haven't read enough, and I should get back to reading more."
 You know, sounds like I'm really trying to pretend I'm sort of infallible authority.
 [Loc cit.]

-[Of course, it is always possible I might have missed something, so if anyone can find those words in that first video, e-mail me with the details and I will withdraw the above allegation and apologise.]
+[Of course, it is always possible I might have missed something, so if anyone can find those words in that first video, e-mail me with the details and I will withdraw the above allegation, apologise and correct the transcript.]

 Until then, these two videos stand as exhibits A and B testifying to the truth of this earlier allegation of mine: